beatobongco/TIL/day_notes/2017-05-14_Incorgito.md

  * First and foremost, we are problem solvers.
  * We produce work we are proud of.
  * We grow together.

+Profit sharing, teach each other, help each other as friends and colleagues.

  * We are efficient.
  * We are on time.
  * Quality over quantity.